Back to all Advice

 Conclusions

-A concept underlying much of the above is Grit.
+A concept underlying much of the above is grit.
 Graduate research certainly requires prerequisite knowledge and training, but many people have or can achieve that.
 The unique aspect of research (relative to undergraduate coursework or many jobs) is that there is much less structure to your work, there is less clarity as to how quickly you are making progress, and there are many setbacks along the way.
 You will likely experience prolonged periods where you feel like you are not making progress.
 It is critical that you persist through these struggles.
 Your failed ideas help you learn what techniques work with your problem, and learning to anticipate and overcome failures is a key research skill.
 Your persistence is absolutely critical to your eventual success.

 Remember that no researcher produces an amazing result every week.
 Failures are much more common than breakthroughs, and this is an inherent part of research rather than some personal failing on your part.
 The most productive scholars are comfortable with that ambiguity, and persistent and focused in the face of challenges while pursuing a long-term goal of producing and disseminating new knowledge.
-It is a strange and sometimes-discouraging endeavor, but for people who love solving puzzles and making discoveries, the effort can be well worth it.
+It is a strange and sometimes-discouraging endeavor, but for persistent people who love solving puzzles and making discoveries, the effort can be well worth it.

 Register